alan-turing-institute/jbc-turing-rss-equality/README.md

 All columns that end in `_stand` are standardized versions of that column (i.e., mean=0 and sd=1).

 There are also multiple `date_month_X` columns.
-These are all identical but R-INLA requires that we have a new column in the formula each time we want to re-use this variable.
+These are all identical but R-INLA requires that we have a new column in the formula each time we want to re-use the variable.

 To create the toy dataset we used the following sources:
 - [Coronavirus data](https://coronavirus.data.gov.uk/details/download)